 The neutered dog fee relates to dogs that have been either spayed or neutered, but does not apply to dogs that have been registered as having responsible dog owner status, working/rural dogs, dangerous dogs, or disability assist dogs.

 For spayed/neutered dogs, evidence in the form of a veterinary certificate, or a declaration from the owner may be required.
 This neutering status will be held on record for subsequent registration years.

 No separate dog registration fee exists for dogs that are classified as menacing.

 Owners granted responsible dog owner status are required to register all dogs in their possession or care by 30 June each year in order to obtain the registration fee rebate (discount) offered by the Council.

-Note: Where the Responsible Dog Owner status is held by an owner, failure to register by 30 June each year may cause the status to be lost, and the owner may then be ineligible to obtain the status again for two years.
+Where the responsible dog owner status is held by an owner, failure to register by 30 June each year may cause the status to be lost.
+When the status is lost, an owner is ineligible to obtain the status again for two years.

-Working dog will generally be a dog kept solely or predominantly for the herding of stock, or a dog kept by a government agency or the Police for carrying out the functions of that organisation.
+A working dog (defined under S2 of the Dog Control Act 1996) will generally be a dog kept solely or predominantly for the herding of stock, or a dog kept by a government agency, such as the Police, for carrying out the functions of that organisation.

 Some other dogs may qualify under certain circumstances.
 If you feel your dog may qualify as a working dog, contact the Animal Management team for verification.